Academic Information

 A student may be expelled or dismissed from TEDS under the following circumstances:

-• If a student has breached community life expectations as described in the Catalog and Student Guide: An expulsion for breach of community life expectations is processed by the Dean of Students in accordance with Student Guide policy.
+- If a student has breached community life expectations as described in the Catalog and Student Handbook: An expulsion for breach of community life expectations is processed by the Dean of Students in accordance with Student Handbook policy.

 Appeals of expulsion or dismissal should be made in writing to the office or body noted above for a second review.
 Further appeal is directed to the Dean, whose decision is final.